 What do you do daily in your workplace?
 There are certain typical roles that you are expected to attend to daily in your workplace.
-It would be best to convince the interviewer that you understand what this job entails and will always be at your toes in the workplace.
+It would be best to convince the interviewer that you understand this job and will always be on your toes in the workplace.
 Make your day look busy.

 6. Briefly Describe Your Experience

-You are definitely wondering why the interviewer wants an overview of your experience when they already have your CV and work resume.
-Well, this is a chance for you to talk about some of the things you have learned, encountered, or done that qualify you for this role.
+You wonder why the interviewer wants an overview of your experience when they already have your CV and work resume.
+Well, this is a chance to talk about some of the things you have learned, encountered, or done that qualify you for this role.
 Be as brief as possible, just like this question demands.

 I have spent fifteen years in this field.
-I witnessed the transition from paper to digital filing and therefore have the best of both worlds.
-I have vast experience dealing with various filing software, which I believe will come in handy in this role.
+I witnessed the transition from paper to digital filing and have the best of both worlds.
+I have vast experience dealing with various filing software, which I believe will be handy in this role.
 I have also created and used alphanumeric systems to make access and retrieval of information accessible.